-(Updated 8/24/20) Methanol sanitizer recalls from Mexico-based manufacturers continue to stay in the news cycle and a lot of people are wanting to make sure the sanitizer they have been using is safe.
+(Updated 1/28/21) Methanol sanitizer recalls from Mexico-based manufacturers continue to stay in the news cycle (this has been in four news cycles now since mid-2020) and a lot of people are wanting to make sure the sanitizer they have been using is safe.
 Good news for Bahama Bo’s users–our products DO NOT CONTAIN methanol.
 Sorry for the all-caps, I don’t intend to shout, but we want to be clear.
 At Bahama Bo’s, there’s no methanol in the sanitizer we make.
 Zero.
 Zilch.
 Nada.

-Bahama Bo’s sanitizer is FDA registered and is manufactured in four plants in the US and one plant in Mexico.
-Bahama Bo’s sanitizer is 70% ethyl alcohol–the CDC recommends hand sanitizer be at least 60% alcohol–it kills 99.9% of germs, and is used in hospitals across the US.
+Bahama Bo’s sanitizer is FDA registered and is manufactured in five plants in the US and was previously manufactured also in one plant in Mexico.
+Bahama Bo’s sanitizer is 70% ethyl alcohol–the CDC recommends hand sanitizer be at least 60% alcohol–it kills 99.9% of germs, and has been used in hospitals across the US.
 (Check the label on your Bahama Bo’s sanitizer bottle to learn where your sanitizer was made.
 But Bahama Bo’s sanitzer is safe to use no matter where it was manufactured.)
-Our manufacturer in Lerma, Mexico is called Iron Lab and is not affiliated in any way with the manufacturers named in the news about methanol sanitizer recalls.
+Our previous Mexico-based manufacturer was in Lerma, Mexico.
+It is called Iron Lab, and has not been affiliated in any way with the manufacturers named in the news about methanol sanitizer recalls.

 How can Bahama Bo’s be so sure our products don’t have methanol?
 Great question.
 It’s probably why you’re reading this article.
 Methanol is an alcohol product derived from wood.
 It is an ingredient.
 Methanol does not “appear” in a product (it doesn’t just show up like mold grows on food).
 If a sanitizer product tests positive for methanol, it’s because it was intentionally used as an ingredient.
 Bahama Bo’s uses ethyl alcohol that is derived from sugar cane or corn.
 We do not use and have never used methanol because it is known to be a toxic chemical.
-Because of this recent FDA recall of sanitizer products with methanol, we now test on-site at our Mexico plant to prove we do not use methanol, and the FDA tests our truckloads of sanitizer at the Mexico/US border to ensure our products do not contain methanol.
-Simply put, we always test negative for methanol because we do not use methanol.
-Additionally, our products are independently tested by multiple US-based companies for quality and safety.
+Because of this recent FDA recall of sanitizer products with methanol, we began testing on-site at our Mexico plant to prove we do not use methanol, and the FDA tested our truckloads of sanitizer at the Mexico/US border to ensure our products do not contain methanol.
+(Today, however, we no longer obtain sanitizer from our Mexico-based manufacturer.)
+Simply put, we have always tested negative for methanol because we never use methanol.
+Additionally, our products are independently tested by multiple US-based companies (several of our vendors) for quality and safety.

 “At Bahama Bo’s,